alexm-dev/runa/docs/configuration.md

 #   - Table/object:     { w = 38, h = 32 } # percent
 size = "medium"

-# Confirmation popup size (for confirmations like deleting files):
+# Confirmation dialog size (for confirmations like deleting files):
 #   - Preset string, list, or table, just like "size" above.
 #   - Leave blank or omit to use the regular `size`.
 confirm_size = "large"